 Construction work began on the E-Village for UNIFEM (United Nations Development Fund for Women) in Libb Village in Madaba.
 CDG (Community Development Group Engineering and Management Associates) designed the project, which involves the restoration of two preexisting traditional rubble-stone buildings.
-The project, which includes 220 square meters of built areas and 992 square meters of landscaped areas, is expected to cost 35,600 JD (around $50,000).
-ZARA Office carried out the electromechanical designs for the project, and al-Karnak Contracting Company is the project’s construction contractor.
+The project, which includes 220 square meters of built areas and 992 square meters of landscaped areas, is expected to cost 35,600 JD (50,000 $US).
+ZARA Office carried out the electro-mechanical designs for the project, and al-Karnak Contracting Company is the project’s construction contractor.

 The Greater Madaba Municipality announced that it will commence the Development of the Center of Madaba City Project within the first quarter of the year 2005.
-The total cost of the project is expected to reach 7,000,000 JD (10,000,000 $US).
+The total cost of the project is expected to reach 7 million JD (10 million $US).
 Sigma Consulting Engineers has completed technical, social, and economic studies for the area.
-The project will include several small projects including the transformation of Madaba into an arrival gate to Jordan by linking the city with Queen Alia International Airport and developing it a transit station for travelers.
+The project will include several small projects including the transformation of Madaba into an arrival gate to Jordan by linking the city with the Queen Alia International Airport and developing it as a transit station for travelers.
 This includes providing necessary facilities such as hotels and restaurants.
 Also, as part of the project, the city will be linked to the Dead Sea through the Dead Sea Panorama Project.

 Sigma Consulting Engineers also is conducting a study on the development of the nearby historic Mount Nebo area.
 The 7,000,000 square-meter project will include the establishment of promenades, parking spaces, restaurants, and public toilets.

-The municipality also announced that a tourist village will be constructed in the town of al-Faysaliyyah for a cost of 400,000 JD (around 560,000 $US).
+The municipality also announced that a tourist village will be constructed in the town of al-Faysaliyyah for a cost of 400,000 JD (560,000 $US).
 The project will include restaurants, cafes, and traditional shops.
 (Source: al-Ra’i, October 11, 2004)

 The Greater Amman Municipality has completed preliminary designs for the King Abdallah II Park project.
 Construction is expected to begin by the end of 2005.
 The 150,000 square-meter park will be located in the Basman area of Amman, along Istiqlal Street.
 The park will include playgrounds, bicycle tracks, surfaces on which artists may paint, an art gallery, a library, an information technology center, restaurants, as well as open spaces and parking lots.
-The project is expected to cost 4,000,000 JD (around 5,635,000 $US).
+The project is expected to cost 4 million JD (5.635 million $US).
 (Source: al-Ra'i, October 5, 2004).

 The Ministry of Public Works and Housing received technical offers for the Amman-Zarqa Railway project from 15 international companies.
-The project is estimated to cost 85,000,000 JD (around 120,000,000 $US) to be covered by private investors, 40,000,000 of which will be spent on infrastructure.
+The project is estimated to cost 85 million JD (120 million $US), to be covered by private investors, 40 million JD of which will be spent on infrastructure.
 The project will comprise four phases: The first will be 28 kilometers long and will extend from Zarqa to the Raghdan station in Amman, the second phase will be from the Raghdan station to the Ras al-'Ayn area, the third phase will be from the Raghdan station to the 'Abdali area and to Sweileh, and the forth phase will be from the Raghdan station to the Queen Alia International Airport.
 (Source: al-Ra'i, October 20, 2004)

 The traffic department in the Greater Amman Municipality has recommended projects for the establishment of parking spaces in the commercial area of Sweifieh.
 The municipality will commission a specialized organization from the private sector to carry out the project.
 The recommendations included the use of empty plots in the area as parking spaces on a temporary basis, requiring building owners to provide parking spaces for those working in their buildings, and organizing the road network inside the area to relieve traffic congestion.
 The municipality also will be buying empty plots for use as parking spaces.
-It is allocating a budget of 1,000,000 JD (1,400,000 $US) for this purpose this year, and 2,000,000 JD (2,800,000 $US) next year.
+It is allocating a budget of 1 million JD (1.4 million $US) for this purpose this year, and 2 million JD (2.8 million $US) next year.
 (Source: al-Ra’i, October 12, 2005)

 Dr. Yaghmour & Associates Consulting Architects & Engineers won first prize in a closed competition for the design of the University Graduates Union Complex in the Jubayha area of Amman for the University Graduates Union.
 The 12,000 square-meter project is a mixed-use complex that will consist of a shopping mall, offices, and furnished studios.
-The project is expected to cost 3,000,000 JD (around 4,225,000 $US).
+The project is expected to cost 3 million JD (4.225 million $US).

-The Greater Amman Municipality has announced it will assign a monthly award of 500 JD (around 700 $US) for the best suggestion regarding the beautification of Amman.
+The Greater Amman Municipality has announced it will assign a monthly award of 500 JD (700 $US) for the best suggestion regarding the beautification of Amman.
 The award will be initiated in November 2004 and will continue until the end of 2005.
 (Source: al-Ra'i, October 12, 2005)

 News from Academia:

-The Greater Zarqa Municipality announced that its revenues for the past year reached 10,500,000 JD (around 14,790,000 $US), and that its expenses amounted to 10,750,000 JD (around 15,140,000 $US), 6,750,000 JD (around 9,500,000 $US) of which were spent on employees' salaries.
-With this, the municipality’s budget deficit is 250,000 JD (around 352,000 $US).
+The Greater Zarqa Municipality announced that its revenues for the past year reached 10.5 million JD (14.79 million $US), and that its expenses amounted to 10.75 million JD (15.14 $US), 6.75 million JD (95 million $US) of which were spent on employees' salaries.
+With this, the municipality’s budget deficit is 250,000 JD (352,000 $US).
 The municipality also announced the creation of a few income-generating projects to enhance its revenues, including the construction of a cement tile factory and a brick factory, and expanding its preexisting metal containers factory.
-Through the past year, the municipality completed several projects in the city including the installation of a few traffic lights and the opening of new streets for a cost of 200,000 JD.
+Through the past year, the municipality completed several projects in the city including the installation of traffic lights and the opening of new streets.
 There are also plans to replace existing road bumps with vehicle-friendly ones.
 (Source: al-Ra'i, October 7, 2004)

 Construction work was completed on the upgrade and extension of the Princess Sumaya University for Technology campus in the Jubayha area in Amman.
-The 5,000 square-meter, 1,000,000 JD (around $1,400,000) project was designed by Tahhan and Bushnaq Consultants.
+The 5,000 square-meter, 1 million JD (1.4 million $US) project was designed by Tahhan and Bushnaq Consultants.
 The construction contractor for the project was Raja Samawi Contracting Establishment.

 Phase I of work on establishing a national park in Petra, which started in July, is scheduled for completion by the end of 2004.
 The park is to be developed on a 50,000 square-meter site, and will overlook the main sites of the historic city, including the tomb of the Prophet Harun (Aaron), the Byzantine Church, and Qasr al-Bint.
 The whole project is expected to take three years before it is completed.
 According to official figures, Petra has experienced a 237% increase in the number of tourists visiting it during the first half of 2004 compared to 2003.

 The Petra Region Authority has completed the development of more than 45 kilometers of new roads, and paved around 75 kilometers of streets, in addition to erecting 500 road signs in the Petra area.
-It also is implementing a 400,000 JD (around 534,000 $US) project for using treated wastewater for irrigation.
-This wastewater treatment project is part of a 27,000,000 JD (around 39,000,000 $US) project for the development of the sewage system in the area that is funded by the USAID (United States Agency for International Development).
+It also is implementing a 400,000 JD (534,000 $US) project for using treated wastewater for irrigation.
+This wastewater treatment project is part of a 27 million JD (39 million $US) project for the development of the sewage system in the area that is funded by the USAID (United States Agency for International Development).
 The first stage of the project includes planting an area of 1,069,000 square meters surrounding the water treatment facility and irrigating it with treated wastewater.
 (Source: The Jordan Times, November 8, 2004)

 Initiation of Projects:

 Construction works on the new Ministry of Awqaf and Islamic Affairs building will start within the next three months.
-The 12,500 square-meter building will house all the departments of the ministry, and is expected to cost 3,500,000 JD (around 5,000,000 $US).
+The 12,500 square-meter building will house all the departments of the ministry, and is expected to cost 3,5 million JD (5 million $US).
 (Source: al-Ra'i, November 8, 2004)

 The Consolidated Consultants-Jafar Tukan Architect completed designs for the Ministry of Agriculture building in Amman for the Ministry of Public Works and Housing.
-The 15,000 square-meter building is expected to cost 7,000,000 JD (around $10,000,000).
+The 15,000 square-meter building is expected to cost 7 million JD (10 million $US).

 Arabtech-Jardaneh Consulting Engineers and Architects were awarded the contract for the design of the Uweirij Site Development Project in Baghdad, Iraq for Gulf Group Contracting Company.
 The project includes the development of a master plan as well as the design of various facilities for the site.
-The 50,000 square-meter project is expected to cost 1,420,000 JD ($2,000,000).
+The 50,000 square-meter project is expected to cost 142 million JD (2 million $US).